the-carlisle-group/Provanto/README.md

  }
 ~~~

-This creates the GUI and intializes the primary form, preparing it for automated tests.
+This creates the GUI and then intializes the primary form, preparing it for automated tests.
 Once this is done, a typical test might look like:

 ~~~